breakpointninja/semantic_search_cli/README.md

 - The tool caches the index in the user's local data directory for faster subsequent searches.
 - It runs on the amazing [ort](https://ort.pyke.io/) runtime for fast vector embedding generation.
-- It uses the [usearch](https://github.com/unum-cloud/usearch) crate to perform efficient semantic search operations.
+- It uses the [usearch](https://github.com/unum-cloud/usearch) crate to perform efficient vector search operations using [HNSW](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world) index.
 - Text extraction from PDF pages is handled by the [pdfium-render](https://github.com/ajrcarey/pdfium-renders) crate.
 - The [image](https://github.com/image-rs/image) crate is used to extract text from images embedded in PDFs.
 - Search results and PDF file details are stored using SQLite via the [rusqlite](https://github.com/rusqlite/rusqlite) crate.